METRO Magazine Logo

 2. Prioritizing and valuing human interaction

-A large part of a recruitment team’s job is keeping the prospective driver engaged throughout the entire application process.
+A large part of a recruitment team’s job is keeping prospective drivers engaged throughout the application process.
 Don’t waste any time contacting them after they fill out a digital form, as human interaction and personalized communication are key.
-Otherwise, they’ll just move on to your competitor.
+Otherwise, they’ll move on to your competitor.

-First, whenever you interact with a candidate or prospect via a phone call or in-person conversation always establish the importance and value they’ll bring to the company you represent.
+First, whenever you interact with a candidate or prospect via a phone call or in-person conversation, always establish the importance and value they’ll bring to the company you represent.
 In the world of motorcoach transportation, where most recruiters only hire one, maybe two, out of every 10 applicants, conveying a driver’s significance will increase the likelihood they’ll want to be a part of your organization.
 After all, recruiting is sales.
 Be prepared to “sell” the driver on why they should work there.
-Ask questions and use phrases, such as, “I bet you’re like most people,” to discover and convey value alignment.
+Ask questions and use phrases such as “I bet you’re like most people.

-When specifically speaking to a driver on the phone, the recruiter should speak enthusiastically, make them feel as they matter, pay attention, personalize the conversation, and always get their contact information.
+When speaking specifically to a driver on the phone, the recruiter should speak enthusiastically, make them feel they matter, pay attention, personalize the conversation, and always get their contact information.
 At the very least, first and last name and mobile phone number.

 Lastly, make sure to follow up and keep engaging after you have a prospect’s contact information.
 Recruiters must be proactive and assertive, or else these leads will disappear.
 Texting is a great way to follow up, especially after leaving a voicemail, and to provide application updates.